 The temple’s total area was 37.5 x 19.5 m, and it originally had 6 columns in the front and 11 columns on two sides.
 The five columns standing now were re-erected in the mid-1960s, while the rest remain in disarray.

 The temple’s architect was a man named Pytheos, one of the most influential architects of the ancient world.
 He built this temple on an incredibly precise grid system.
 And he was also responsible for the Mausoleum at Halicarnassus (present-day Bodrum), one of the Seven Wonders of the Ancient World.

 Pytheos believed master architects should also be adept in the arts and sciences, as good architecture required mastery of numerous disciplines.

 Most of Priene was still under construction in the 4th century BC when Alexander the Great drove out the Persians.
-Pytheos had already planned the design, but it was Alexander himself who funded the temple’s construction.
+And while Pytheos had already planned the design, it was Alexander himself who funded the temple’s construction.

 The temple was then continually renovated and expanded over the next few centuries, only reaching its final form in the 1st century AD.

 Being Ionia, the temple was built according to the Ionic order.
 The architectural style, which originated in this region around the 6th century BC, is characterized by scroll-like ‘volutes’ at the column’s top capital.